Dexter Southfield School: Athletics

-The Varsity Hockey team is year after year one of the strongest in New England competing against teams like Cushing, Nobles, Belmont Hill, Kimball Union, and Salisbury.
+The Varsity Hockey team is competes against teams including Avon Old Farms, Cushing, Nobles, Belmont Hill, Kimball Union, and Salisbury.
 Dexter's Varsity Tennis in 2012 was in NEPSAC Class A and beat teams like Phillips Andover and Phillips Exeter and advanced to the semifinals of the Class A tournament.
-The Varsity Hockey, Lacrosse, Tennis, Football, and Baseball teams have all had many athletes continue their careers at the Division 1 level of NCAA sports.
+The Varsity Hockey, Lacrosse, Tennis, Football, and Baseball teams have had a number of athletes continue their careers at the Division 1 level of NCAA sports.